cutie-shell/cutie-project/index.md

 [Get Cutie!](/install){: .btn}

 For app developers wishing to develop apps following the project's visual style, we have documentation for qml-module-cutie [here](https://cutie-shell.org/qml-module-cutie/).
 The QML module also is responsible for easy system integration.
-Also, do note that the library and it's API is subject to change any time due to the current development phase.
+Also, note that the library and its API are subject to change anytime due to the current development phase.